-- 1.1.6.1 On rural lands located in territory without municipal organization, the focus of development activity shall be related to the sustainable management or use of resources and resource-based recreational uses (including recreational dwellings). - 1.1.6.2 Development shall be appropriate to the infrastructure which is planned or available, and avoid the need for the unjustified and/ or uneconomical expansion of this infrastructure. - 1.1.6.3 The establishment of new permanent townsites shall not be permitted. - 1.1.6.4 In areas adjacent to and surrounding municipalities, only development that is related to the sustainable management or use of resources and resource-based recreational uses (including recreational dwellings) shall be permitted.
-Other uses may only be permitted if: - a) the area forms part of a planning area; - b) the necessary infrastructure and public service facilities are planned or available to support the development and are financially viable over their life cycle; and - c) it has been determined, as part of a comprehensive review, that the impacts of development will not place an undue strain on the public service facilities and infrastructure provided by adjacent municipalities, regions and/or the Province.
+- 1.1.6.1 On rural lands located in territory without municipal organization, the focus of development activity shall be related to the sustainable management or use of resources and resource-based recreational uses (including recreational dwellings). - 1.1.6.2 Development shall be appropriate to the infrastructure which is planned or available, and avoid the need for the unjustified and/or uneconomical expansion of this infrastructure. - 1.1.6.3 The establishment of new permanent townsites shall not be permitted. - 1.1.6.4 In areas adjacent to and surrounding municipalities, only development that is related to the sustainable management or use of resources and resource-based recreational uses (including recreational dwellings) shall be permitted.
+Other uses may only be permitted if: - a) the area forms part of a planning area; - the necessary infrastructure and public service facilities are planned or available to support the development and are financially viable over their life cycle; and - c) it has been determined, as part of a comprehensive review, that the impacts of development will not place an undue strain on the public service facilities and infrastructure provided by adjacent municipalities, regions and/or the Province.

-1.2 COORDINATION
+1.2 Coordination

-- 1.2.1 A coordinated, integrated and comprehensive approach should be used when dealing with planning matters within municipalities, across lower, single and/or upper-tier municipal boundaries, and with other orders of government, agencies and boards including: - a) managing and/or promoting growth and development; - b) economic development strategies; - c) managing natural heritage, water, agricultural, mineral, and cultural heritage and archaeological resources; - d) infrastructure, electricity generation facilities and transmission and distribution systems, multimodal transportation systems, public service facilities and waste management systems; - e) ecosystem, shoreline, watershed, and Great Lakes related issues; - f) natural and human-made hazards; - g) population, housing and employment projections, based on regional market areas; and - h) addressing housing needs in accordance with provincial policy statements such as the Ontario Housing Policy Statement. - 1.2.2 Planning authorities are encouraged to coordinate planning matters with Aboriginal communities. - 1.2.3 Planning authorities should coordinate emergency management and other economic, environmental and social planning considerations to support efficient and resilient communities. - 1.2.4 Where planning is conducted by an upper-tier municipality, the upper-tier municipality in consultation with lower-tier municipalities shall: - a) identify, coordinate and allocate population, housing and employment projections for lower-tier municipalities.
-Allocations and projections by upper-tier municipalities shall be based on and reflect provincial plans where these exist; - b) identify areas where growth or development will be directed, including the identification of nodes and the corridors linking these nodes; - c) identify targets for intensification and redevelopment within all or any of the lower-tier municipalities, including minimum targets that should be met before expansion of the boundaries of settlement areas is permitted in accordance with policy 1.1.3.8; - d) where transit corridors exist or are to be developed, identify density targets for areas adjacent or in proximity to these corridors, including minimum targets that should be met before expansion of the boundaries of settlement areas is permitted in accordance with policy 1.1.3.8; and - e) identify and provide policy direction for the lower-tier municipalities on matters that cross municipal boundaries. - 1.2.5 Where there is no upper-tier municipality, planning authorities shall ensure that policy 1.2.4 is addressed as part of the planning process, and should coordinate these matters with adjacent planning authorities.
+- 1.2.1 A coordinated, integrated and comprehensive approach should be used when dealing with planning matters within municipalities, across lower, single and/or upper-tier municipal boundaries, and with other orders of government, agencies and boards including: - a) managing and/or promoting growth and development that is integrated with infrastructure planning; - b) economic development strategies;

+- c) managing natural heritage, water, agricultural, mineral, and cultural heritage and archaeological resources; - d) infrastructure, multimodal transportation systems, public service facilities and waste management systems; - e) ecosystem, shoreline, watershed, and Great Lakes related issues; - f) natural and human-made hazards; - g) population, housing and employment projections, based on regional market areas; and - h) addressing housing needs in accordance with provincial policy statements such as the Policy Statement: Service Manager Housing and Homelessness Plans. - 1.2.2 Planning authorities shall engage with Indigenous communities and coordinate on land use planning matters. - 1.2.3 Planning authorities should coordinate emergency management and other economic, environmental and social planning considerations to support efficient and resilient communities. - 1.2.4 Where planning is conducted by an upper-tier municipality, the upper-tier municipality in consultation with lower-tier municipalities shall: - a) identify and allocate population, housing and employment projections for lower-tier municipalities.
+Allocations and projections by upper-tier municipalities shall be based on and reflect provincial plans where these exist and informed by provincial guidelines; - b) identify areas where growth or development will be directed, including the identification of nodes and the corridors linking these nodes; - c) identify targets for intensification and redevelopment within all or any of the lower-tier municipalities, including minimum targets that should be met before expansion of the boundaries of settlement areas is permitted in accordance with policy 1.1.3.8; - d) where major transit corridors exist or are to be developed, identify density targets for areas adjacent or in proximity to these corridors and stations, including minimum targets that should be met before expansion of the boundaries of settlement areas is permitted in accordance with policy 1.1.3.8; and - e) provide policy direction for the lower-tier municipalities on matters that cross municipal boundaries. - 1.2.5 Where there is no upper-tier municipality, planning authorities shall ensure that policy 1.2.4 is addressed as part of the planning process, and should coordinate these matters with adjacent planning authorities.